A Letter to a Worried Mom

 Instead of pushing your thoughts away, try acknowledging them with something like, “Thank you, mind, for giving me this thought.”
 Then you can let the thought exist as long as it wants to.
 This shift can help take away some of the power that worries hold over you.

-Worry shows up because you care.
+A mother’s worry comes from a place of deep love and care.
 It means you're showing up for your child, your family, and your future, even when things feel uncertain.
-But worry doesn’t have to run the show.
+Worry is a part of mom life, but it doesn’t have to run the show.
 You can acknowledge it, make space for it, and still move forward with love and presence.
-It’s okay to feel anxious.
-You’re human.
 And the fact that you’re here, thinking through these feelings and learning to care for yourself, too?
 That’s something to be proud of.

 I know you’re a good parent.
 You’re showing it just by being here and caring this much.